TheAvi123/TravelGram/README.md

 Minimum Requirements:

-- Add, edit, delete, view trip information, such as title, description, duration, and trip elements representing activities, reservations…
+- Add, edit, delete, view trip information, such as title, description, duration, and trip elements representing activities, reservations… (Completed)
-- Visualize the trip elements via a map interface
+- Visualize the trip elements via a map interface (Completed)
-- Add other users as collaborators to a trip, so that each collaborator can make changes on the trip
+- Add other users as collaborators to a trip, so that each collaborator can make changes on the trip (Completed)
-- Basic user authentication functionality
+- Basic user authentication functionality (Completed)

 Standard Requirements:

-- Users can publish their created trips so all other users can view them, and use them as templates when creating their own trips
+- Users can publish their created trips so all other users can view them, and use them as templates when creating their own trips (Completed)
-- Users can add comments and attachments to their trip elements for the trip collaborators to see
+- Users can add attachments to their trip elements for the trip collaborators to see (Completed)
 - Changes and updates done by one user should be reflected in real-time for all members of the trip.
+(Not Completed)

 Stretch Requirements:

-- Search for published trips using parameters such as locations, activities, tags, etc.
+- Search for published trips using parameters such as locations, activities, tags, etc. (Not Completed)
 - Popularity system that allows users to rate and comment on other trips.
+(Not Completed)
 - Functionality to allow users to keep track of trip expenses and distribute costs among all travellers.
+(Not Completed)
 - Automatic recommendations for trip routes based on activities and locations.
+(Not Completed)
-- Integrations with travel-related applications such as Airbnb, Booking.com, etc.
+- Integrations with travel-related applications such as Airbnb, Booking.com, etc. (Not Completed)

 # Task Breakdown